 6. Best method for cleaning the inside of a conservatory

-Conservatory cleaning doesn’t just involve scrubbing the outside – the inside matters just as much – especially if you’re revamping the space with one of these conservatory interior ideas.
-Mould and mildew enjoy moist conditions so keeping this at bay is paramount, especially if your conservatory isn’t well ventilated.
+Conservatory cleaning doesn’t just involve scrubbing the outside.
+The inside matters just as much – especially if you're revamping the space and inspired by beautiful conservatory interior ideas.
+Mould and mildew enjoy moist conditions so keeping this at bay is paramount, especially if your conservatory isn't well ventilated.

 Treat your conservatory with a solution to remove any moss and black mould that might have built up after you have swept and washed your structure.
 Lynsey Crombie says, 'If you have any mould and mildew patches, treat them with white vinegar.'
 This will hopefully help prevent any future build-up.